 Legalisation of documents from Rwanda for use in the Netherlands

-To use a document from Rwanda in the Netherlands, you must first have it legalised by the Rwandan Ministry of Justice and the Rwandan Ministry of Foreign Affairs.
-Then you must have it legalised by the Dutch embassy in Kigali.
+To use a document from Rwanda in the Netherlands, you must first have it legalised by the Rwandan Ministry of Justice.
+Then you must have it legalised with an (e-)apostille by the Rwandan Ministry of Foreign Affairs.
+An (e-)apostille is a simplified form of legalisation which allows you to use your documents in the Netherlands.

 Good to know

 - Documents in Kinyarwanda must be translated for use in the Netherlands.
-Follow steps 1 to 3.
+Follow steps 1 and 2.

 - Documents in French or English do not have to be translated for use in the Netherlands.
-Follow steps 2 and 3.
+Follow step 2.

 - Your document must be original and complete.
 If it refers to other documents or annexes, these must be included.